VUnit/vunit/docs/user_guide.rst

    # Create library 'lib'
    lib = vu.add_library("lib")

-   # Add all files ending in .vhd in current working directory
+   # Add all files ending in .vhd in current working directory to library
    lib.add_source_files("*.vhd")

    # Run vunit function
    vu.main()

-Test benches are written using supporing libraries in :ref:`VHDL
+Test benches are written using supporting libraries in :ref:`VHDL
 <vhdl_test_benches>` and :ref:`SystemVerilog <sv_test_benches>`
 respectively.
-A test bench can in iself be a single unnamed test or contain multiple named test cases.
+A test bench can in itself be a single unnamed test or contain multiple named test cases.

 There are many :ref:`example projects <examples>` demonstrating the